hashicorp/consul/website/source/docs/agent/options.html.markdown

   participate in a WAN gossip pool with server nodes in other datacenters.
 Servers act as gateways to other datacenters and forward traffic as appropriate.

+* `-syslog` - This flag enables logging to syslog.
+This is only supported on Linux and OSX.
+It will result in an error if provided on Windows.

 * `-ui-dir` - This flag provides a the directory containing the Web UI resources for Consul.
 This must be provided to enable the Web UI.
 Directory must be readable.